toast-success

 Dharamsala to Larkya La Pass (5,160m) to Bimthang (3,720m)

-This pivotal day begins with a pre-dawn start, using headlamps to illuminate the trail as you begin the ascent to Larkya La Pass.
-The 8-10 hour journey first follows a relatively gentle incline across glacial moraines before steepening for the final approach to the pass.
-At the summit, prayer flags mark the highest point of your trek, offering spectacular panoramic views of Himlung, Cheo Himal, Kang Guru and the Annapurna range.
-The descent from the pass is steep and often snow-covered, eventually leading to the lush meadows of Bimthang, where the contrast with the barren landscapes of previous days is striking.
-Accommodation: Teahouse in Bimthang.
+This pivotal day begins with a pre-dawn start using headlamps.
+The journey follows a gentle incline across glacial moraines before steepening for the final approach to the pass.
+At the summit, prayer flags mark the highest point with spectacular panoramic views of Himlung, Cheo Himal, Kang Guru and Annapurna range.
+The steep descent leads to the lush meadows of Bimthang.

 Day 13